HTML, markup language of Web pages and interfaces

 HTML 5 is no longer a document format but an interface language for online applications or even with new operating systems as Firefox OS, Chrome OS, webOS, for local applications too.
 The JavaScript section on this site gives several examples of using HTML as interface as local application with Node.js, even if the programming language is PHP.

-- Tag based, uses < > for delimiters.
+- HTML is tag based, uses < > for delimiters.

-- Its syntax is derived from that of XML, but tags are not necessarily closed.
+- Unlike XML, tags are not necessarily closed.

 - Unrecognized statements are ignored by the rendering engine (from the specification).